kshitij7704/Land_Price_Predictor_Using_ML_Model/README.md

 This project predicts land prices based on various influencing factors using a Machine Learning model.
 It features end-to-end workflow — from data generation and web scraping to model training and prediction — built primarily using Python libraries such as **NumPy**, **pandas**, **scikit-learn**, **matplotlib**, and **seaborn**.

-> ⚠️ *Note: Due to the unavailability o real datasets, synthetic data has been generated for demonstration purposes.*
+> ⚠️ *Note: To further increase my understanding of NumPy and Pandas instead of real datasets, synthetic data has been generated for demonstration and understanding purposes.*

 ---